vonovak/react-native-theme-control/docs/readme-internal.md

 You need to specify the background color for light and dark mode separately.

-Multiple `AppBackground` components can be mounted in the app, and always the last one will be used.
+Multiple `AppBackground` components can be mounted in the app, and always the last one will be used (different screens of your app can have different appearance).

 If you want to control the appearance imperatively, call `setAppBackground()`.